oauth-wg/oauth-selective-disclosure-jwt/main.md

 between raw claim values contained in the SD-JWT and the salts for each claim value.

-This document also defines a format for SD-JWT Releases (SD-JWT-R), which convey a subset of the claim values of an SD-JWT to the verifier.
-For presentation, the holder creates an SD-JWT-R and sends it together with the SD-JWT to the verifier.
-To verify claim values received in SD-JWT-R, the verifier uses the salts values in the SD-JWT-R to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.
+This document also defines a format for SD-JWT-Disclosures (SD-JWT-D), which convey a subset of the claim values of an SD-JWT to the verifier.
+For presentation, the holder creates an SD-JWT-D and sends it together with the SD-JWT to the verifier.
+To verify claim values received in SD-JWT-D, the verifier uses the salts values in the SD-JWT-D to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity created by an issuer.
-As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to release to a specific verifier.
-However, when a signed JWT is intended to be multi-use, it needs to contain the superset of all claims the user might want to release to verifiers at some point.
+As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to disclose to a specific verifier.
+However, when a signed JWT is intended to be multi-use, it needs to contain the superset of all claims the user might want to disclose to verifiers at some point.
 The ability to selectively disclose a subset of these claims depending on the verifier becomes crucial to ensure minimum disclosure and prevent verifiers from obtaining claims irrelevant for the transaction at hand.